Squishmeist/SnakeGame/README.md

 To customise your experience fill in the first box with your player name - this will be displayed on the screen as you play and used when storing your score on the leaderboard.

-Chose a theme and level from the dropdowns and press start to play!
+Chose a theme and speed from the dropdowns and press start to play!

 The leaderboard button can be pressed to view the top five players.